Hubbry Logo

 Lionel Scaloni

-Lionel Sebastián Scaloni (Spanish pronunciation: [ljoˈnel eskaˈloni],[3] Rioplatense: [ehkaˈloni];[citation needed] born 16 May 1978) is an Argentine professional football manager and former player who is the current manager of the Argentina national team.
+Lionel Sebastián Scaloni (Spanish pronunciation: [ljoˈnel eskaˈloni],[3] Rioplatense: [ehkaˈloni];[citation needed] born 16 May 1978) is an Argentine professional football manager and former player who is the current head coach of the Argentina national team.
 Under his leadership, Argentina achieved the 2022 FIFA World Cup.
 Scaloni is regarded as one of the best men’s national coaches in the world.[4][5][6]
 A versatile player, he operated as a right-back or right midfielder.

 Key Information